 Basil, and … Jesus.

-by which we know the Gospels Teacher was not actually the man’s name.
-In fact, the name Jesus
+by which we know the Gospels Teacher was probably not the man’s name.
+In fact, a Google search reveals that Jesus

 is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
-Scholars tell us the man’s name was (almost) certainly an Aramaic word, most likely Issa.
+Scholars tell us the man’s name was (almost) certainly an Aramaic word, most likely Issa (almost because of course there is no way we can know with absolute certainty).
 But definitely not Jesus

 or anything similar.
-That is near certain because Jesus was born in a region of Judea where the common language was Aramaic (still is in some parts), and so Aramaic would have been the language spoken by his family, his neighbors and friends, and the language he was introduced to as a child.
-Just so, Mary and Joseph would have named him accordingly; they would not have chosen a Latin name for him or, scholars suggest, even a Greek or Hebrew name.
+Their near certainty is because Jesus was born in a region of Judea where the common language was Aramaic (still is in some parts), and so Aramaic would have been the language spoken by his family, his neighbors and friends, and the language he was introduced to as a child.
+Just so, Mary (in Aramaic Maryam or Miriam) and Joseph (Yosef) would have named him accordingly; they would not have chosen a Latin name for him or, scholars suggest, even a Greek or Hebrew name.

 Given that, I cannot help but wonder, is it appropriate for me, for us, to consider him, to address him, to love him, even to pray to him, by the English version of the Latin name used by Pontius Pilate and his Roman soldiers as they drove iron nails into his hands and feet.
 Surely his mother, his siblings, his disciples, those who knew him in person and loved him, did not address him by that Roman name.
 Whom shall I follow, whom should we follow, the Romans who abused him, or his family and friends who loved him?